malmanigit/muSim/docs/source/index.rst

 muSim/nuSim is a computational framework for predicting motor related neural activity using recurrent neural newtorks (RNNs) and anatomically-accurate musculoskeletal systems.
-This repo contains modules to train musculoskeletal systems using deep reinforcement learning (DRL) and RNNs in order to capture the underlying dynamics executed by the motor cortex to generate movement.
+This repository contains various modules to train musculoskeletal systems using deep reinforcement learning (DRL) and RNNs in order to capture the underlying dynamics executed by the motor cortex to generate movement.